-- (1) Management's discussion and analysis (MD&A) - (2) Proprietary fund financial statements consisting of: - (a) Statement of net position - (b) Statement of revenues, expenses, and changes in fund net position - (c) Statement of cash flows - (3) Notes to the financial statements - (4) Required supplementary information (RSI) other than MD&A, if applicable.
+- (1) Management's discussion and analysis (MD&A) - (2) Proprietary fund financial statements consisting of: - (a) Statement of net position - (b) Statement of revenues, expenses, and changes in fund net position - (c) Statement of cash flows - (3) Notes to the financial statements b.

-b.
 The statements and reports listed above follow national standards of financial reporting.
 They should not be confused with legal reporting requirements, which are prescribed by the State Auditor's Office for all local governments in Washington State.
 The legal requirements are consistent with these national standards, but they are not identical.
 Specific legal reporting requirements are contained in reporting part of this Manual.